To answer this, we must define what we mean by “saved.” Under the New Covenant, we define it as being born again.

 Not Righteous by Sacrificial Works

-It was not their works of sacrificial offerings that made people under the Old Covenant righteous in God’s eyes.
-Paul wrote, “…for if righteousness comes by the law, then Christ is dead in vain” (Gal 2:21).
+No one is ever justified by their works, not even the sacrificial work of making atonement under the Old Covenant.
+Paul wrote, “for if righteousness comes by the law, then Christ is dead in vain” (Gal 2:21).
 God declared them righteous because of their faith.
 And that faith was demonstrated when they believed and obeyed God.
 This is seen in God’s declaration about Abraham being righteous.

 Gen 15:6 And [Abraham] believed in the LORD; and he counted it to him for righteousness